aiman-al-masoud/deixiscript/docs/README.md

 The compiler takes a bunch of sentences, it splits them by dot, and parses each one of them.
 You get a list of ASTs.

-A World Model is generated from the ASTs and validated against the Conceptual Model
+A World Model is generated from the ASTs and validated against the Conceptual Model.

 The World Model together with each AST, is used to generate standalone javascript code.
-One full JS statement per AST.
+One full JS statement per AST (in general, but not always).

 * Mind, Long Term Memory ~ AST processing, Conceptual Model
 * Short Term Memory ~ World Model